Spanish Inquisition: Trials

 Burning of heretics at stakes (auto-da-fé) in a marketplace during the Spanish Inquisition.

 Tomás de Torquemada established Inquisition procedures in 1484, creating a 28-article code, Compilación de las instrucciones del oficio de la Santa Inquisición, based on Nicholas Eymerich's Directorium Inquisitorum.
 That code remained largely unchanged for over three centuries.
-The Church deemed heresy to be treason, punishable by death.
+The state deemed heresy to be treason, punishable by death.
 Courts announced a 30-day grace period for self-confessions and denunciations, requiring individuals to report themselves and others, including relatives and friends, for attending Jewish prayer meetings.
 Inquisitors collected accusations from neighbors.
 Signs of crypto-Judaism included no chimney smoke on Saturdays, buying many vegetables before Passover, or purchasing meat from a converted butcher.
 Courts presumed the accused guilty, withholding accusers' identities.
 Trials aimed to extract confessions, often using water torture, the rack, or suspending individuals by their wrists with weights tied to their feet, repeatedly raising and dropping them.

 Confessions occurred publicly at autos-da-fé.
 Legal expert Francisco Peña stated in 1578 that trials and executions aimed to ensure public good and instill fear, requiring public sentencing "for education and to terrify".
 These ceremonies rivaled bullfights in popularity.
 In 1680, King Charles II marked his marriage with an auto-da-fé in Madrid, drawing 50,000 spectators and sentencing 118 individuals, mostly Jewish conversos, to severe penalties, including execution by burning.
 Confessed individuals faced punishments like penance, public flogging, exile, or servitude as galley slaves, common in the 16th century.
 Others received prison sentences, from years to life, with near universal property confiscation, even for repentant heretics.

 Between 1536 and 1543, eight courts seized 87 million maravedis from victims.
 Reconciled individuals could not hold public or church positions, nor work as tax collectors, pharmacists, or doctors, with restrictions extending to their descendants.
 Non-confessors or relapsed individuals faced death.
 The Inquisition peaked from 1480 to 1530, with estimates of 2,000 executions, mostly Jewish conversos.
 In Valencia, 91.6% of those judged between 1484 and 1530 were of Jewish origin, and 99.3% in Barcelona from 1484 to 1505.
 From 1531 to 1560, converso trials dropped to 3%.
 Persecutions rose again after discovering crypto-Jews in Quintanar de la Orden in 1588 and denunciations increased in the 1590s.

 In the early 17th century, some conversos returned from Portugal, escaping its Inquisition.
 Spanish Inquisitor General Antonio Zapata and others reported "strong evidence of Judaism", prompting more trials, including financiers and artisans.
 The 1680 Madrid auto-da-fé sentenced 118, with 21, mostly immigrant Jewish conversos, executed.
 Dominican Thomas Navarro's sermon blamed Jews for denying Christ, using medieval anti-Jewish arguments and racist terms like "stubborn nation" and "perfidious", tied to blood purity concepts.

-In 1691, Majorca's autos-da-fé burned 37 chuetas, or local conversos, alive.
+In 1691, Mallorca's autos-da-fé burned 37 chuetas, or local conversos, alive.
 Accusations of conversos declined in the 18th century.
 Manuel Santiago Vivar, tried in Córdoba in 1818, was the last prosecuted for crypto-Judaism.